 Common buttonbush (Cephalanthus occidentalis) thrives in wetlands around Pennsylvania, including at our Bear Run Nature Reserve.
 The native plant provides nectar for insects and birds like the ruby-throated hummingbird (Archilochus colubris) shown here.
 Download this and other free summer images for desktop and virtual backgrounds!

 In the spring of 2019, ceramic artist Christopher Brody was invited to Fallingwater to create a vessel that captured the essence of the site.
 He found inspiration in Fallingwater’s lush landscape of rhododendron, resulting in this stunning limited-edition vase.
-Standing 14" tall, the vase features a hand-carved rhododendron leaf and blossom motif in tones of greens and ocher, with an unexpected Fallingwater Red glaze on the rim and interior.
-Designed exclusively for Fallingwater, the rhododendron vase can be purchased on site or online.
+Standing 14" tall, the vase features a hand-carved rhododendron leaf and

 Western Pennsylvania Conservancy